rekluzlabs/Makokolor/README.md

 AI-powered photo restoration & enhancement for Android.
 Makokolor restores old, faded, or damaged photos directly on your device — no cloud needed.
 It upscales resolution, removes noise/artifacts, restores faces, and colorizes black-and-white images using on-device ONNX models.

-**NOTE: This app runs as a completely offline project.
-The AI models will download to the device on first run.
-These models are quite large and processor-heavy.
-Do not attempt to run these on older devices.
-Having said that, I assume no responsibility if you overheat or damage your device by using this project.
-This project does build and run, but it is currently in an Alpha State.**
+**NOTE: Source code file links are deprecated as the host has been changed to Hugging face.
+I will update this page soon once I return to working on this project.
+This project does build and run with the proper links, but it is currently in an Alpha State.**

 BEFORE<br>